jroell/agentic-epistemology-framework/info/blog-v2.md

 AEF is more than just a technical toolkit—it's a philosophical commitment to epistemic integrity in AI.
 By defining explicitly how agents form, justify, and revise beliefs, we move toward a future where AI is more transparent, accountable, and genuinely intelligent.

 Our journey is just beginning.
+We're proud to open-source a reference implementation of the Agentic Epistemology Framework at [https://github.com/jroell/agentic-epistemology-framework](https://github.com/jroell/agentic-epistemology-framework).
+This TypeScript implementation provides a starting point for researchers and developers to experiment with epistemic agents and build upon these concepts.

-Upcoming steps include open-sourcing reference implementations, creating domain-specific epistemic frame libraries, and developing rigorous verification methods for belief consistency.
+Next steps include creating domain-specific epistemic frame libraries and developing rigorous verification methods for belief consistency.
 Further, we must foster interdisciplinary collaboration between engineers, philosophers, cognitive scientists, ethicists, sociologists, and domain experts to continually refine and enrich the framework.
 Such interdisciplinary synergy is vital for ensuring that AEF evolves in alignment with societal values and practical requirements.

 ## A Call to Action